The Deer Hunter: Plot

-In 1968, three friends in a tight-knit Russian American community in Western Pennsylvania—Mike Vronsky, Steven Pushkov and Nick Chevotarevich—work in a steel mill and hunt for deer with their co-workers Axel and Stan and bartender friend John.
-Mike, Steven and Nick are preparing to leave for military service in the Vietnam War.
-Steven is engaged to Angela, who was secretly impregnated by another man.
-Mike and Nick are close friends who live together and both love Linda, who will be moving into their home to escape from her abusive, alcoholic father.
-While dancing at Steven and Angela's wedding, Linda accepts Nick's spontaneous marriage proposal.
-As the newlyweds drive away, Nick implores a drunk, naked Mike to ensure he returns from Vietnam.
-Mike, Nick and the other men go on a final deer hunt.
-Mike successfully kills a deer with a single shot, in accordance with his principles.
+Three friends in the Slavic-American community of Clairton, Pennsylvania—Mike Vronsky, Steven Pushkov and Nick Chevotarevich—work in a steel mill and hunt deer with their co-workers Stanley ("Stan") and Peter "Axel" Axelrod, and their bartender friend John Welsh.
+The three have enlisted for the Vietnam War.
+Steven is marrying Angela Ludhjduravic, who was secretly impregnated by another man.
+The withdrawn Mike and amiable Nick are close friends who live together and both love Linda, though she appears closer to Nick; he allows her to stay in their house while they are away to escape her abusive alcoholic father.
+After catching the bouquet at Steven and Angela's wedding, Linda accepts Nick's spontaneous marriage proposal.
+The three also meet a traumatized Green Beret, who dismisses them.
+Nick implores Mike to promise that he return from Vietnam.
+Mike, Nick and their friends go on a final hunting trip where Mike kills a deer with "one shot", a feat Nick described as impossible.